 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
-The specific procedures for this engagement and the extent to which these are capable of detecting irregularities, including fraud is detailed below:
+The extent to which our procedures are capable of detecting irregularities, including fraud is detailed below:

 - the nature of the industry and sector, control environment and business perfromance including the remuneration incentives and pressures of key management; - the primary responsibility for the prevention and detection of fraud rests with both those charged with governance of the entity and management.
-We consider the results of our enquiries of management about thier own identification and assessment of the risks of irregularities: - any matters we identified having obtained and reviewed the Group's documentation of their policies and procedures relating to: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; - the internal controls established to mitigate risks of fraud or non-compliance with laws and regulations; - the matters discussed among the audit engagement team, regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.
+We consider the results of our enquiries of management about their own identification and assessment of the risks of irregularities. - any matters we identified having obtained and reviewed the Company's documentation of their policies and procedures relating to: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud: - the internal controls established to mitigate risks of fraud or non-compliance with laws and regulations; - the matters disclosed among the audit engagement team, regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.